 Chad is co-author of Timeless Learning: How Imagination, Observation, and Zero-Based Thinking Change Schools (Jossey-Bass, 2018).
+He also authored the Foreward, “On Liberating Teachers”, in University of Virginia Professor Patricia Jenning’s book Teacher Burnout Turnaround: Strategies for Empowered Educators (Norton, 2020).
 In 2017, the National School Boards Association named him one of the “20 to Watch” educational leaders in the country.
 He was invited to several education-focused White House events during the Obama administration and has been called to testify before the Virginia General Assembly.
 He has appeared before such organizations as the American Association of School Superintendents, U.S. Patent and Trademark Office, the National School Boards Association, and at World Maker Faire.
 He has been an internal workshop presenter at U.S.DOE and National Science Foundation.
 He was the keynote speaker at James Madison University’s annual Teaching and Learning with Technology Conference and the National Consortium for Entrepreneurship Education annual conference in 2016.